Australian Road Research Board (ARRB)

 Australian Road Research Board (ARRB)'s Contributions to the NRSPP & Points of Contact

-• Michael Regan (Adj.
-Prof) - Departed ARRBChief Scientist, Human Factors
+Michael Regan (Adj.
+Prof) - Departed ARRB

 Professor Mike Regan led the research for this working group and identified it as an area overlooked for research and understand how this distraction posed such a risk to drivers.
 Mike delivered the research for the working group: